RE

 * to appreciate both commonality and distinctiveness within and between religion and beliefs in order to help learners to engage with existential issues and ultimate questions with critical discernment and empathy.

-At Cullingworth School we emphasise a commitment to enquiry based learning.
-We believe that good religious education is more about questions than answers, more about understanding than knowledge, more about depth and breadth than meeting short-term targets.
+At Cullingworth Primary School, we emphasise a commitment to enquiry-based learning.
+We believe that good religious education is more about questions than answers, more about understanding than knowledge, and more about depth and breadth than meeting short-term targets.
 RE classrooms are busy, active, reflective, safe and stimulating environments in which children learn, engage in dialogue and develop empathy.

-Below you will find the Bradford Agreed Syllabus for Religious Education and the RE Long Term Plan for Year A and B. As we have mixed classes at Cullingworth, we operate on a rolling programme to prevent the repetition of topics and to ensure coverage of skills for both year groups.
-The academic year 2020-2021 follows Year A .
-Next academic year, we will be following Year B.
+Below you will find the Bradford Agreed Syllabus for Religious Education and the RE Long-Term Plan for Year A and B. As we have mixed classes at Cullingworth, we operate on a rolling programme to prevent the repetition of topics and to ensure coverage of skills for both year groups.
+The academic year 2022-2023 follows Year A. Next academic year, we will be following Year B.